Skip to main content

 juicefs mount sqlite3://myjfs.db ~/jfs

-The mount command is exactly the same as using the local storage because JuiceFS has already written the metadata of the object storage to the myjfs.db database, so there is no need to provide it again when mounting.
+The mount command is exactly the same as using the local storage because JuiceFS has already written the metadata of the object storage to the myjfs.db database.
+Therefore, you do not need to provide it again when mounting.

 Compared with using local disks, the combination of SQLite and object storage is more practical.
 From an application perspective, this approach is equivalent to plugging an object storage with almost unlimited capacity into your local computer, allowing you to use cloud storage as a local disk.

-Further, all the data of the file system is stored in the cloud-based object storage, so the myjfs.db database can be copied to other computers where JuiceFS clients are installed for mounting, reading, and writing.
+Further, all the data of the file system is stored in the cloud-based object storage.
+Therefore, the myjfs.db database can be copied to other computers where JuiceFS clients are installed for mounting, reading, and writing.
 That is, any computer that can read the metadata database can mount and read/write the file system.

 Obviously, it is difficult for a single file database like SQLite to be accessed by multiple computers at the same time.
 If SQLite is replaced by databases like Redis, PostgreSQL, and MySQL, which can be accessed by multiple computers at the same time through the network, it is possible to achieve distributed reads and writes on the JuiceFS file system.